-Bone Tumors – To treat low-grade bone tumors or its components, surgeons will remove the malignant lesion and a cuff of normal tissue (wide excision).
-In the case of high-grade tumors, the bone, muscle, and other tissues that have been affected by the tumor (radical resection) will be removed.
+Bone Tumors – To treat low-grade bone tumours or its components, surgeons will remove the malignant lesion and a cuff of normal tissue (wide excision).
+In the case of high-grade tumours, the bone, muscle, and other tissues that have been affected by the tumour (radical resection) will be removed.

-Soft Tissue Sarcomas – Limb salvage surgery is used to treat around 80 percent of soft tissue sarcomas that affect the extremities.
-The tumor, lymph nodes, other tissues where the cancer has spread, and at least 2.54 cm of healthy tissues surrounding the tumor will also be removed.
+Soft Tissue Sarcomas – Limb salvage surgery is used to treat around 80 per cent of soft tissue sarcomas that affect the extremities.
+The tumour, lymph nodes, other tissues where cancer has spread, and at least 2.54 cm of healthy tissues surrounding the tumour will also be removed.

 Chemotherapy or radiation may be administered pre- or post-surgery.
 Radiation may also be administered during the procedure.
 External beam (linear accelerator) is most commonly used.
-In brachytherapy, a special applicator will be placed against the bed where the tumor has been removed and tubes containing radioactive pellets will be inserted at the tumor site.
+In brachytherapy, a special applicator will be placed against the bed where the tumour has been removed and tubes containing radioactive pellets will be inserted at the tumour site.
 The tubes will only be removed several days later.

 Candidates for limb salvage surgery will be given insights on the likely surgery outcome.
 They will also be informed that should the implant fail, additional surgery (and even amputation) might be necessary.
 Occupational and physical therapists will also help prepare the patient for the procedure by teaching ambulation (walking), range of motion (ROM), and muscle-strengthening exercises the patient will begin performing post-surgery.